dmitry-ivanov/laravel-helper-functions/README.md

 #### `to_default_timezone()`

-Converts passed datetime string to default timezone, which is `app.timezone` config setting:
+Converts passed datetime string to the default timezone, which is `app.timezone` config setting:

 ```php
 $date = to_default_timezone('2017-02-28T14:05:01Z');